 After a few hours, you should get a fresh, clean, and dry ping pong table ready to give many hours of leisure!

 You’ll have to install the net again, but you may opt to do another step during your maintenance session by oiling any moving metal parts of the table with a lubricant.
-This will improve the performance as well as protecting it from wear!
+This will improve the performance as well as protect it from wear!

 So, that’s how you clean a ping pong table!
 You may opt to get a special cleaner meant to be used with ping pong tables, although that’s not entirely necessary.